qsypoq/Ansible-VMware-Workstation-Fusion-Pro-Modules/README.md

 - Make information returned by requests (like VM Id or state) easily exploitable via playbook.

 - Create self explaining error info when something goes wrong instead of "Check your inputs"

-### Make API more human-usable
-- Some request need non "human" values, like VM Id.
-Renaming a VM (from GUI) is only effective on the GUI, folder name, files names etc, don't change.
-So I'm searching a way to do it.

 ### Check user input/rationnal behaviour
 - Example: Would be great if we could prevent a user to disconnect the network adapter of the VM ansible is run from.